-You will explore an introduction to political thought as it relations to the meaning of democracy, citizenship, justice, authority, and identity.
+Credits: 3 You will explore an introduction to political thought as it relates to the meaning of democracy, citizenship, justice, authority, and identity.
 Readings and discussions center on the themes and ideologies in the history of political thought as well as those dominant in Western political theory.
+Undergraduate responses to those challenges, as well as comparing and contrasting different approaches to the apologetic task (e.g., classical apologetics, presuppositionalist apologetics, etc.).
+(3) Undergraduate